 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.

 Step 1: Read your audition details

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a ballad, something comedic, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.
-Also, as you’re picking out a song, these links may be helpful:

 Step 2: Get to know the show